matteocannaviccio/LectorPlus/README.md

 and running it using the following command:

 ```
-sh run.sh
+sh run.sh <output_folder>
 ```
-It will execute the extraction from all the Wikipedia dumps listed in `dumps.properties` file.
+It takes the path of the output folder as a parameter and executes the extraction from all the Wikipedia dumps listed in `dumps.properties` file.
+The output folder will contain all the compressed NTriples files produced by the tool.

 ## Details and contacts
 More details can be found in the paper: